emilhe/dash-leaflet-docs/content/tutorials.md

-## Tutorials
+## GeoJSON tutorial

-The purpose of the tutorials is to explain core concepts in Dash Leaflet.
-The tutorials vary from completely explanatory pieces to elaborate example apps.
+The purpose of the `GeoJSON` tutorial is to illustrate the flexibility of the `GeoJSON` component.
+Before diving into this section, it might be beneficial to read the section of [functional properties](#func_props).